d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 And as before, we can alter the operation to achieve a desired output shape by padding the input and adjusting the stride.
-We can demonstrate the use of padding and strides in pooling layers via the two-dimensional maximum pooling layer MaxPool2D shipped in MXNet Gluon's `nn` module.
+We can demonstrate the use of padding and strides in pooling layers via the two-dimensional maximum pooling layer `MaxPool2D`.
 We first construct an input data of shape `(1, 1, 4, 4)`,
 where the first two dimensions are batch and channel.